lacinoire/master-thesis/docs/writing-masterdoc.md

 # Master Document of Caro's Master Thesis Write-Up
 Here collection and planning of what / how I want to write paper and master thesis.
-Adjacent documents: Workflowy "notes" section of random things I want to hold somewhere & Workflowy "open questions" section
+Adjacent documents: Workflowy "notes" section of random things I want to hold somewhere & Workflowy "open questions" section & Workflowy "todo" section

 # What to write in the paper